The Longest Journey (video game): Setting

 The Longest Journey takes across two parallel worlds formed from the division of Earth: one known as Stark, a world driven by science and logic; the other known as Arcadia, a world governed by magic and inhabited by magical races and creatures.
 Prior to their creations, Earth originally was home to the powers of science and magic, which co-existed alongside each other until they were abused by humans.
-An alien race known as the "Draic Kin" (baring the appearance of dragons) that had lived on Earth before the rise of humans, devised a plan to separate the powers of science and magic from each other before humanity destroyed itself.
+An alien race known as the "Draic Kin" (bearing the appearance of dragons) that had lived on Earth before the rise of humans, devised a plan to separate the powers of science and magic from each other before humanity destroyed itself.
 This plan required a single human to be chosen to become a divine cosmic being called the Guardian - an individual who would have powers that would make them live for a thousand years and be capable of keeping the two worlds separate.
 This harmonious division is referred to as "The Balance", protected by a group of twelve humans known as the Sentinel - six in Stark, and six in Arcadia - in order to prevent chaos being spawned and destroying both worlds.

 Stark (based on the real-life Earth and its history, and set in the future within the year 2209) is depicted with many notable science fiction elements, including mega-corporations, genetics, new religions, hovercars, and space-travel and planetary colonies.
 By contrast, Arcadia is depicted with many notable high fantasy elements, including various fantasy-styled races and creatures, magic and a fictional fantasy-styled languages.
 The game's story takes place between the worlds of Stark - within the fictional US West Coast city of Newport - and Arcadia - within and around the lands and waters surrounding the city of Marcuria - alongside the realm of Guardian where the Balance between the two worlds is maintained.